cathive/concourse-chartmuseum-resource/README.md

   GPG key.
 If set to `true` either `key_data` or `key_file` must be specified as well.

-* `key_data`: If `sign` has been set to `true`, this parameter can be used to pass the key that shall be used to sign the chart package.
+* `key_data`: If `sign` has been set to `true`, this parameter can be used to pass the key to be used to sign the chart package.

 * `key_file`: If `sign` has been set to `true`, this parameter can be used to pass the location of a file that contains the GPG key that shall be used to sign the chart package.

-* `key_passphrase`: If `sign` has been set to `true` this parameter can be used to specifcy the passphrase that protects the GPG signing key that shall be used to sign the chart package.
+* `key_passphrase`: If `sign` has been set to `true` this parameter can be used to specifcy the passphrase that protects the GPG signing key to be used to sign the chart package.